WAKU-TAKE-A/IJToolsUsingOpenCV/README.md

 ## Purpose

-* For using OpenCV functions easily or for checking the result of the processing eassily.
+* For using OpenCV functions easily.
+* For checking the result of the processing eassily.
 * For adding functions not included in ImageJ.

 The processing speed is not pursued.
 We prioritize the code to be easy to understand.

 ## How to build

-It can be build with NetBeans.
+The above files can be built with NetBeans.
 Please refer to [this site](https://waku-take-a.github.io/How%2520to%2520use%2520OpenCV%2520from%2520ImageJ.html).

 ## Binaries